Dhruvps99/Dhruv-win10-/README.md

 # Ultimate Windows Toolbox
-I am Studing Trying to work on my college project
+I am Student trying to work on my college project

 ## My Additions
 - One command to run